Andy Murray vows to protect kids from ‘damaging’ social media

 Loading audio...

-Murray is the latest high-profile player in the sport to open up about the topic, following Katie Boulter’s revelation that she receives vile social media abuse, including death threats.
+The 38-year-old is the latest high-profile name in the world of tennis to open up about the topic, following Katie Boulter’s revelation that she receives vile social media abuse including death threats.

-Former world number one Murray does not want any of his four children aged between nine and four exposed to it for as long as possible.
+Former men's world number one Sir Andy does not want any of his four children aged between four and nine exposed to it until they grow up.

-The 38-year-old said: “I think it’s positive any time anyone can speak out about it.
-It’s great that (Katie) talked about it.
+Speaking to LBC, he said: "We try to keep them off (phone) screens as much as possible.
+My wife is very passionate about trying to keep the kids away from phones and social media until they're much older".

+He added: “It's hard but we feel pretty strongly about that and there's lots of issues around social media - I've seen it as an adult as well".

 Read more: Iran's nuclear programme 'severely damaged' by US strikes, CIA chief claims